Embedded Face Recognition Access Control System

 Overview

-- on-device face recognition (Edge AI)
+- on-device face recognition;

-- embedded control logic
+- embedded access-control logic;

-- mobile-based remote management
+- Android-based remote management.

 System Architecture